- Aggressive cutting ceramic media clean rusty, greasy parts

 For general order, we start production with a 30% payment in advance.
 We will make a shipment after we get full payment.
 In addition, we also accept Alibaba trade assurance, LC at sight, Paypal, and West Union.

-The nearest port is Shanghai, Ningbo and Yiwu port.
+The nearest ports are Shanghai, Ningbo and Yiwu ports.
 We will also send it to another location that you appointed.

 Tumbling Media for Rust Removal

-Inovatec tried many different media for rust removal.
+Inovatec offers different types of media for rust removal.